sethsandaru/vue-form-builder/README.md

 - Wide range of APIs
 - Easily to maintain, update later
 - Easily to config your form (drag & drop, control settings)
+- Extensibility (Extend-able): Help you to import your own Control
+- Validation & Custom Control Validation Supported.
 - ...

 Fully documentation in this Repo's Wiki.
 Check it out!

-Give this repo a ⭐ (star) if you actually like this and will use it for your development :D!
+Give this repo a ⭐ (star) if you actually like this and will use it for your development/production :D!
 Thank you!

-The library is still in development, so if you meet any bugs or issues, feel free to open!
+The library is built & ready for production but if you meet any bugs or issues, feel free to open!

 Demo Online: http://vue-form-builder.sethphat.com
 Demo Project: https://github.com/sethsandaru/demo-vue-form-builder